 Also, there’s nothing worse than arriving with breasts full of milk to pick up your baby, only to find they have just been fed, so do request that your caregiver considers this.
 They can either help your baby wait (as long as the baby isn’t upset) or offer a small amount of milk to ‘tide them over’ (rather than a full feed) if you’re on your way home.
 This will also require close communication on your part — perhaps a call as you leave work with an estimated arrival time.

 Expressing and returning to work

 A good quality electric pump that will express both sides at once is an investment that will save you time and support your milk supply for the longer term.
-It is wise to start expressing about two weeks before you return to work.
-This will allow you to become efficient at expressing, and store some milk in case you have some ‘low supply’ days when you’re back at work.
+It’s wise to start expressing about two weeks before you return to work.
+This will allow you to become efficient at expressing, and storing some milk in case you have some ‘low supply’ days when you’re back at work.
 However, please don’t worry if this happens, breastfeeding according to your baby’s cues on your days off will boost your supply again.

 How much milk does my baby need?

 The research shows that from one to six months, breastfed babies take in an average of 25 to 27 ounces per day (intake doesn’t increase with age or size as the composition of your milk changes as your baby grows).
 This will vary between individual babies, but a typical range of breast milk intake is from about 20 to 30 ounces a day.